warlockjs/logger/README.md

     message: string,
     level: LogLevel
   ) {
+    // first check if the message should be logged or not if (!this.shouldBeLogged({ module, action, level })) return;

     // log the message
   }
 }
 ```

+The `CustomLogChannel` class extends the `LogChannel` class and implements the `LogContract` interface, you can add your custom options by extending the `BasicLogConfigurations` interface.

+The `BasicLogConfigurations` interface has the following options:

+- `levels`: an array of levels to log, the default is `["info", "warn", "error", "debug"]`.
+- `filter`: a function to filter the messages, the default is `() => true`.

+These options are used in `shouldBeLogged` method to check if the message should be logged or not.

 If the log channel will output something in the terminal, mark the `terminal` property as `true`.